 Although data from independent laboratories have clearly suggested the existence of an endocannabinoid membrane transport mechanism (reviewed in Nicolussi & Gertsch, 2015), this has remained elusive for many years.

 Thanks to the prolonged support of NCCR TransCure and other founding agencies, recently the research group of Prof. Jürg Gertsch at the University of Bern was successful to identify the molecular entities responsible for endocannabinoid transport across cell membranes (not yet published) and first-in-class selective endocannabinoid reuptake inhibitors (SERIs).

 First generation SERIs have been instrumental to uncover a new pharmacological modulation of the endocannabinoid system resulting from the inhibition of endocannabinoid cell reuptake (Chicca et al., PNAS 2017; Reynoso-Moreno et al., 2018).

 SERIs’ mechanism of action enables restoration of the full spectrum of endocannabinoid biological activities.

 THE POTENTIAL FOR TREATMENT

-Preclinical and clinical evidence links endocannabinoid deficiency with different diseases related to CNS and peripheral organs.
+Preclinical and clinical evidence links altered functioning of the endocannabinoid system with different diseases related to CNS and peripheral organs.
 The strongest evidence correlates with anxiety, stress and mood-related disorders and inflammatory diseases.

 One of the reasons for altered functioning of the endocannabinoid system is the higher expression of the degrading enzymes in pathophysiological conditions that generate endocannabinoid deficiency.
 SERIs exert the maximal pharmacological effect during disease conditions (time-limited) and in the tissue or brain region primarily involved in the disease (space-specific).

 The competitive, non-covalent and reversible mechanism of action of SERIs exerts pro-homeostatic effects on the endocannabinoid system and limits the risk of an excessive, prolonged and ubiquitous accumulation of endocannabinoids.
 This results in a key potential differentiation from other approaches to modulating the ECS.

 The endocannabinoid system is a key neuromodulator system in the CNS and it is involved in regulating neurotransmitter release of major neuronal circuits.
 Modulation of the endocannabinoid system can enable restoration of normal functioning of the brain by rebalancing dysregulated neurotransmission in CNS disorders.

 SERIs’ mechanism of action can translate into a better safety profile for short and long term use and an improved therapeutic control of the symptoms associated to anxiety, mood and stress-related disorders.